35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 2025/26, Southwark Council’s funding allocations Total Funding for 2025/26 £14,603,381.00

+Southwark Housing Strategy 2015 – 2043
+The four fundamental issues remained affordability; quality; security and pride and responsibility.
+The four broad principles were re-focused on these key values as follows:

+1. Increasing the supply of genuinely affordable high-quality homes that meet our residents’ housing needs and aspirations.

+During the second half of 2023-24 we saw rising levels of homelessness that could not easily be addressed through prevention strategies, with a spiralling of residents evicted from Home Office accommodation as significantly expedited decisions were reached on their immigration case.

+Southwark has match funded its allocation of grant from the Household Support Fund to establish a Cost of Living Fund worth almost £12 million in helping those most in need.

-Added to all of this, developers have have mounted a strong lobbying campaign to reduce the amount of affordable housing required under the Mayor's [London Plan](https://www.london.gov.uk/programmes-strategies/planning/london-plan).
+Added to all of this, developers have now mounted a strong lobbying campaign to reduce the amount of affordable housing required under the Mayor's [London Plan](https://www.london.gov.uk/programmes-strategies/planning/london-plan).
 According to the [BBC News](https://www.bbc.co.uk/news/articles/c62z6gpg8e6o) the House Bulders Federation has called for the 35% requirement to be reduced to 25%, in a [HBF report](https://www.hbf.co.uk/documents/14913/Mind_the_Gap_Examining_Londons_housing_shortfall.pdf) on housing development in London.
 The Financial Times and [Evening Standard](https://www.standard.co.uk/news/london/housing-crisis-sadiq-khan-affordable-homes-rule-gla-mayor-b1250874.html) add that developers are demanding an even bigger cut, to between 10-15%.
 In Southwark both British Land and Berkeley Homes, the developers of [Canada Water](https://www.salamandernews.org/canada-water-developer-requests-reduction-in-affordable-housing/) and the [Aylesham Centre](https://www.35percent.org/posts/aylesham-centre-planning-application-rejected/) respectively are already seeking to reduce affordable housing to these levels.

 #### What we think - 'Delay, baby, delay'